-I felt the familiar rush of warm chakra flow towards my hand, it glowed a pale blue.
+I felt the familiar rush of warm chakra flow towards my hand.
+It glowed a pale blue.

 The blue chakra flickered a pale green a few times before turning fully green and holding.
 I lowered my hand over Naruto's hand and concentrated.
-I imagined stitching Naruto's skin and muscle back together, the wound closing.
+I imagined stitching Naruto's skin and muscle back together; the wound closing.

 Naruto's eyes widened as my picture became a reality.
 Even Sasuke's eyes looked slightly wider.
-I'd like to imagine I surprised Kakashi too, but I couldn't see him that clearly through the corner of my eye.
+I'd like to imagine I surprised Kakashi, too, but I couldn't see him that clearly through the corner of my eye.

-Soon Naruto's hand was fully healed and I removed my hand, relaxing.
+Soon Naruto's hand was fully healed, and I removed my hand, relaxing.

 "Impressive," Kakashi said, still staring at Naruto's hand.
 "Normally it takes months of training under a sensei before acquiring the capability to do what you've just done now, Sakura.
 And you trained by yourself?"

-"With books and Hinata," I corrected.
+"With books and Hinata-chan," I corrected.